II. THE PROKARYOTIC CELL: BACTERIA

 The Peptidoglycan Cell Wall (def)

-The mycoplasmas, discussed later in this unit, are the only bacteria that naturally lack a cell wall.
+The mycoplasmas are the only bacteria that naturally lack a cell wall.
 Mycoplasmas maintain a nearly even pressure between the outside environment and the cytoplasm by actively pumping out sodium ions.
 Their cytoplasmic membranes also contain sterols that most likely provide added strength.
 All other bacteria have a cell wall.

-The Bacteria, with the exception of the Chlamydias discussed later in this unit, have a semirigid cell wall containing peptidoglycan.
-The Archaea, that are often found growing in extreme environments, also have a semirigid cell wall but it is composed of chemicals distinct from peptidoglycan such as protein or pseudomurein.
-The eubacterial cell wall will be discussed here.
+The remaining bacteria in the domain Bacteria, with the exception of a few bacteria such as the Chlamydias, have a semirigid cell wall containing peptidoglycan.
+(While bacteria belonging to the domain Archaea also have a semirigid cell wall, it is composed of chemicals distinct from peptidoglycan such as protein or pseudomurein.
+We will not take up the Archaea here.)

 A. Function of Peptidoglycan